Ingrid Singer | Researcher | Research group Speech and Language Therapy: Participation through communication

-As a lecturer-researcher, she hopes to improve the communicative participation of children with DLD.
-She has experience with both quantitative and qualitative research methods, including participatory approaches and is particularly attracted to the idea of translating knowledge into practically applicable products.
-She is also interested in the valorization of (speech-language) research results.
-This fits in well with her background in communication science, psychology and speech and language therapy.
+As a researcher, I like to have an impact on the opportunities to participate for children with DLD.
+I use both quantitative and qualitative research methods, including participatory approaches and design methodologies.
+The translation of knowledge into practically applicable products is very appealing to me.
+This fits in well with my background in communication science, psychology and speech and language therapy.

 In her teaching hours, she developed a management game with students and practitioners for third year bachelor students Speech and Language therapy.
 The game simulates a situation where a group of students run a clinic together, encountering ethical issues, and addressing quality of care in a setting that encourages entrepreneurship and innovation.